By Steve Lawn, Senior Consultant

 Application Defense using a Web Application Firewall (WAF), identifies and acts upon dangers maliciously woven into innocent-looking website traffic and/or traffic that slips through traditional defenses.
 This includes blocking technical and business logic attacks like SQL injection, cross-site scripting and remote file inclusion.
 Business logic attacks include site scraping and comment spam, botnets and DDoS attacks, and preventing account takeover attempts in real-time, before fraudulent transactions can be performed.
 Using a WAF will limit the exposure to front-door exploits that allow ransomware such as TeslaCrypt and SAMSAM to infect your web servers.

 Advanced Malware Threat Detection.
 An advanced threat detection and prevention solution will detect, alert, and block malware and suspicious activities flowing into and out of your environment.
 These types of solutions help identify unknown (zero-day) threats that a traditional Intrusion Detection and Prevention (IDP/IDS) system may miss by analyzing all payloads that traverse the internet ingress/egress route.
+Explore a managed detection and response Threat Hunting Program.

 It’s important to note that the best chance to combat ransomware is to have the right protection in place before an attack.
 Once attacked, little can be done, particularly if back-ups are not segregated from the rest of your network.